pramethg/FUSPA/README.md

     * PA_frame: A double matrix with size 80x137x147 containing data for plotting the unmixed sO2 map at the given ROI in Fig. g5 & Fig. h5

-    * ROI_sO2: A double matrix with size 147x3 containing data for plotting the averaged fUS changes as well as the averaged SO2 changes of the ROI in Fig. 4g7 & Fig. 4h7
+    * ROI_sO2: A double matrix with size 147x3 containing data for plotting the averaged SO2 changes as well as the averaged SO2 changes of the ROI in Fig. 4g7 & Fig. 4h7

     * fUS_change_f: A double matrix with size 180x186 containing data for plotting the relative change map of the fUS intensity during hypercapnia for Fig. 4f